vp4696/Wiki-Search-Engine/README.md

 The mini project involves building a search engine on the Wikipedia Data Dump without using any external index.
 For this project, we use the data dump of size ~40 GB.
 The search results return in real time.
 Multi-word and multi-field search on Wikipedia Corpus is implemented.

 Here we will rank the documents and display the top k relevant documents.
+Relevance ranking algorithm is implemented using TF-IDF score to rank documents.

 ### Prerequisites: